Daniel-Abrecht/dpa-image-builder/README.md

  * `.ignore`: If there was a file with the same name earlier in the config path, ignore it.

 The recommended way of creating an image with your own additional packages & files in it is to create a new image variant.
-Use `make config-set@VARIANT TO=your-new-variant` to change the default variant.
+Use `make config-set//VARIANT TO=your-new-variant` to change the default variant.
 After that, you can check in which directories the build script will now search the configs: `make config-list | grep '^CONFIG_PATH'`.
 You can then add & make changes to the configs related to your new image variant.